Ifechukwudaniel/that-sock/README.md

-#  This Socks  NFT
+#  That Socks  NFT

 http://cluttered-flavor.surge.sh/

-This scock is an nft project that hopes to bring sock to the tblock chain
+That sock is an nft project that hopes to bring sock to the blockchain
 > everything you need to build on Ethereum! 🚀

 🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract: